Stefan-Driessen/ProMoTe/README.md

 </table>

 ### Class: Institutional Knowledge
-The following property is specific to this class: [defining domain](#property-defining-domain.
+The following property is specific to this class: [defining domain](#property-defining-domain).

 <table>
 <thead>